Business Resource Collective

 The BRC has near-term and long-term goals, which together, can build awareness, concern, and action to influence state-level funding for ongoing programs and on-time investments for BIPOC small businesses.
 In support of policies and degree of investment to further the health of BIPOC small businesses, the BRC can take steps over the next several legislative sessions to achieve the following:

-- $208 million toward Business and Community Development Support
+- $65 million toward Basic Business Support

 Building on years of work around economic development, the BRC worked with Hennepin and Ramsey counties in 2020 to ensure our communities’ entrepreneurs and businesses were not left out of the programs intended to provide relief to businesses impacted by COVID.
 As a result: